influxdata/docs-v2/content/flux/v0/stdlib/pagerduty/severityfromlevel.md

 ## Examples

-### Convert a status level to a PagerDuty serverity
+### Convert a status level to a PagerDuty severity

 ```js
 import "pagerduty"